TREC: APT Tactic / Technique Recognition via Few-Shot Provenance Subgraph Learning: Preliminary

 \subsection{Definitions}

 \begin{definition} (\textit{Provenance Graph}): A provenance graph is defined as $PG=(V,E)$,where the node set $V$ represents all system entities and the edge set $E$ represents all system events.
-Each edge $e=(u,v,p)$ denotes that system entity $u$ (called subject) performs operation $p$ on system entity $v$ (called object). \end{definition}

-\begin{definition} (\textit{Technique Subgraph}): A technique subgraph $TSG$ is a subgraph segmented from a provenance graph.
+Each edge $e=(u,v,p)$ denotes that system entity $u$ (called subject) performs operation $p$ on system entity $v$ (called object). \end{definition} \begin{definition} (\textit{Technique Subgraph}): A technique subgraph $TSG$ is a subgraph segmented from a provenance graph.
 It contains system events belonging to the same APT technique instance.
 Note that it is usually impossible to construct perfect technique subgraphs in practice.
 In this paper, we try to find system entities that are strongly correlated with each other to form compact subgraphs as potential technique subgraphs.

-Take the provenance graph shown in Figure 1 as an example, the third edge denotes a system event that the subject (process “chrome”) performs a “write” operation on the object (file “x.pdf”).
+Take the provenance graph shown in Figure \ref{fig:1} as an example, the third edge denotes a system event that the subject (process “chrome”) performs a “write” operation on the object (file “x.pdf”).
 The oval with label “\textit{T1588}” is a technique subgraph covering an instance of the APT technique “\textit{Obtain Capabilities}”.
-Note that the ovals with labels \textit{T1046}, \textit{T1558.002}, \textit{T1012}, and \textit{T1490} are not raw provenance graph nodes, but the abstract of a subgraph for presentation convenience. \end{definition}

-\begin{definition} (\textit{NOI}): A NOI (Node of Interest) is a system entity that performs malicious activity in an APT attack campaign.
+Note that the ovals with labels \textit{T1046}, \textit{T1558.002}, \textit{T1012}, and \textit{T1490} are not raw provenance graph nodes, but the abstract of a subgraph for presentation convenience. \end{definition} \begin{definition} (\textit{NOI}): A NOI (Node of Interest) is a system entity that performs malicious activity in an APT attack campaign.
 Note that due to the propagation effect of malicious labels (i.e., the malicious labels would be propagated to all the nodes that are connected to the nodes that are initially labeled as malicious, resulting in too many malicious nodes)\cite{r10}, it might be ambiguous whether a node is a NOI.
 In this paper, we detect NOIs as nodes whose behaviors have great difference with normal nodes. \end{definition}